SophieSjoberg/ca-prepcourse-3/the_web/how_does_internet_work.md

 Forget about it.

+## The HTTP-protocol

 Let's have a closer look at stuff that matters for us as developers.
 And remember, we could go on forever and talk about this.
 But since we run a practical course and not a theoretical seminar - we will just scratch the surface of the HTTP protocol and the basics of how internet works.

+**Hypertext Transfer Protocol (HTTP)** is the foundation of data communication on the internet - at least the part that concerns us at the moment, the World Wide Web.
+The main characteristic of HTTP is that it functions as a request-response protocol.

 ### Request–Response
 Request-Response is the most basic and common of the client-service interaction patterns.
 Accessing a web page is an example of request–response communication.
 First, a  computer (you via your browser) sends a request for some data (a web page) and then another computer (server) responds to the request.